drakewill-CRL/ROMSorter/README.md

 * Extract CHD Files: Converts CHD files back to BIN/CUE format.
 Requires chdman to be in the same folder as the main application, included with the Windows apps.
 Linux users will need to supply their own chdman executable

+* 1G1R Sort: Make a 1 Game, 1 ROM (1G1R) set based on a Parent/Clone DAT.
+Lets you pick priority on which regions should be taken when multiple ones are present.
+Pops up a list of regions available and asks you to set the order for them.
+Will inform you if your DAT is not the correct format for this to succeed.

+* Everdrive Sort: For hardware devices like the Everdrive with a low cap on maximum files per folder.
+Makes a sub-folder for each letter, and moves files into the appropriate folder.
+Unzip and rename files first for best results.